 Study 1 demonstrates that a small-scale pedestrianisation scheme may not necessarily reduce the generation of traffic in the immediate area.
 Although a small proportion of the respondents reported some behavioural changes, including some changing modes, these made no significant difference to the overall modal shares of travel from that area.
-The overwhelming response of most drivers was to carry on driving to the same places but follow a longer route home.
-The behavioural changes reported might have caused a very small reduction in driving, too small to measure, or they might have made no difference at all, because of behavioural churn (Chatterjee 2001).
+The overwhelming response of most drivers was to carry on driving to the same places but to follow a longer route home.
+The behavioural changes reported might have caused a very small reduction in driving, too small to measure, or they might have made no difference at all, because of behavioural churn (Chatterjee, 2001).
 This is the widely observed pattern in travel datasets, where different people simultaneously change their behaviour in opposite directions (e.g. driving to walking and walking to driving) counterbalancing each other.
+The residents of the study area might not be typical of all traffic-generators in that area, but if the pedestrianisation of St James Street had no significant impact on their travel behaviour, then it is reasonable to assume that the overall impacts on residents and businesses elsewhere would be negligible.

-It should also be noted that the Western section of St. James Street was already one-way in an Eastbound direction before its pedestrianisation (see Figure 3).
+It should be noted that the Western section of St. James Street was already one-way in an Eastbound direction before its pedestrianisation (see Figure 1).
 So, for the residents of the survey area, the only journeys altered were return journeys.
 This raised the possibility of 'immediacy bias' or 'delay discounting', where people are more influenced by the prospect of an immediate inconvenience than they are by the prospect of inconvenience later on.
-That principle has been established in experimental evidence (Madden, Begotka et al. 2003), although it does not seem to have been explicitly tested in route or mode choice decision-making.
+That principle has been established in experimental evidence (Madden et al., 2003), although it does not seem to have been explicitly tested in route or mode choice decision-making.
 If it was a factor then the outcome might have been different if Hammet Street (one-way Westbound) had also been pedestrianised as originally planned.

 Study 2 demonstrates that closing a strategic road in a city centre can reduce traffic volumes in the immediate area and also in a wider area.
-The small fall in speeds and increase in journey times implies that some traffic was displaced, from the closed road to the central area and from the central area to the outer area, but notwithstanding that displacement the total traffic volumes in outer area also fell.
+The small increase in journey times implies that some traffic was displaced, from the closed road to the central area and from the central area to the outer area, but notwithstanding that displacement the total traffic volumes in the outer area also fell.
 This was a temporary closure, which was well-publicised, so it is likely that some drivers decided to defer or forgo some non-essential journeys at that time.
-This is consistent with previous studies of major sporting events, where the anticipated traffic chaos did not materialise (e.g. Frey et al. 2011).
-Whether those impacts would remain, erode or increase following a permanent closure remains a knowledge gap - the evidence from Paris suggest that the process of traffic reduction may continue for some time after a road closure (Varoquier, Hasse 2018).
+This is consistent with previous studies of major sporting events, where the anticipated traffic chaos did not materialise (e.g. Frey et al., 2011).
+Whether those impacts would remain, erode or increase following a permanent closure remains a knowledge gap - the evidence from Paris suggest that the process of traffic reduction may continue for some time after a road closure (Varoquier and Hasse, 2018).

 The relatively limited impact of the Bristol Bridge closure on traffic conditions was noted by the transport departments of Bristol City Council (personal communications, November 2019).
-In May 2020, in response to the COVID-19 crisis, the Mayor of Bristol announced a package of pedestrianisation, reallocation of road space and closures of some roads to general traffic, including Bristol Bridge (Bristol City Council 2020).
-Some of these measures were intended to be permanent; whether that will include the changes to Bristol Bridge remains to be decided.
+In May 2020, in response to the COVID-19 crisis, the Mayor of Bristol announced a package of pedestrianisation, reallocation of road space and closures of some roads to general traffic, including Bristol Bridge (Bristol City Council, 2020).
+Some of these later measures were then intended to be permanent, including the changes to Bristol Bridge.